chungyu1108/Data-structure-binary-tree/README.md

-# Assignment 3
-**Due at 11:59pm on Monday, 11/15/2021** <br/>
-**Demo due by 11:59pm on Monday 11/29/2021**

-This assignment is intended to have you start to explore non-linear data structures by implementing a binary search tree (BST).
-After implementing the BST, you'll solve some BST-based puzzle problems.
-The requirements for the assignment are described below.

-For this assignment, you are provided with some starter code that defines the structures you'll be working with and prototypes the functions you'll be writing and also provides some data structures upon which to build a BST implementation.
-It's important that you don't modify the function prototypes specified in `bst.h`.
-To help grade your assignment, we will use a set of tests that assume these functions exist and have the same prototypes that are defined in those files.
-If you change the prototypes, it will cause the tests to break, and your grade for the assignment will likely suffer.

-Feel free to add any additional functions you might need to `bst.c`.

 ## 1. Implement a binary search tree

 Your main task for this assignment is to implement a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) (BST).
 A BST is a tree-structured data type that allows fast insertions, lookups, and removals by structuring itself in a way that encodes the behavior of binary search.
 Specifically, each node in a BST has at most two children, a left child and a right child, and every node satisfies the BST property, which requires that all values stored in a node's left subtree must be less than that node's value, while all values stored in a node's right subtree must be greater than or equal to that node's value.